CantSimo/pyPDFChat/README.md

 ✅ Chat UI with source, temperature, vector_k, and other parameter changing abilities

 ✅ More features coming very soon

-Soon:
-- Compatibility with many more files types
-- Compatibility with offline models (HuggingFace, Vicuna, Alpaca)

 # 💻 Contributing